 - Chronic pain

-Treatment of a lateral disc protrusion first requires a correct diagnosis often with the help of medical imagery and/or specific nerve root local anesthetic injections.
+Treatment of a lateral disc protrusion first requires correct diagnosis, which is often achieved with the assistance of medical imagery.
 Once the source of the problem has been identified, physicians typically try to manage the symptoms conservatively.
-Heating pads, exercise, and painkillers all can be effective against neck and back pain.
+Heating pads, exercise and painkillers all can be effective against neck and back pain.

-In some cases, patients may not respond to conservative treatment and surgery is indicated.
-It is reasonable to determine the least invasive efficacious surgical treatment possible.
-Please investigate the minimally invasive procedures performed at Laser Spine Institute, offering efficacious procedures with shorter convalescent period and lower risk when compared with traditional open spine surgery of all types.
-Contact us today for a complimentary review of your MRI or CT scan, and to receive more information.
+In some cases, patients may not respond to conservative treatment and surgery is considered.
+It is best for a patient to explore the least invasive surgical treatment possible.
+Please consider the minimally invasive procedures performed at Laser Spine Institute, which offers effective procedures with shorter recovery periods and lower risk than traditional open spine surgeries of all types.
+Contact us today for a complimentary review of your MRI or CT scan and to receive more information.